johnthwong/johnthwong.github.io/page_dw.md

 ---

 ### The only solution to discount window stigma
-Mandatory borrowing would eliminate discount window stigma among banks by making voluntary borrowers indistinguishable from the involuntary and rendering any speculation on discount window activity by the market unproductive.
+Under the policy of randomized mandatory borrowing, the HKMA would unilaterally make short-term deposits of sufficiently large amounts, with regular frequency but at randomly varying times, to randomized recipients each time.
+The objective of the policy is to regularize usage of the HKMA’s lending program, while making it no longer possible for the market to connect the program's usage with insolvency, as borrowing could be involuntarily initiated.

-Mandatory borrowing would be more effective than two alternatives.
+Randomized mandatory borrowing would be more effective than two alternatives.
 The first is increasing discount window opacity.
 The Fed currently does not disclose borrower identity for two years, yet discount window stigma still exists among US banks.
 The second is lowering the Base Rate: similar cuts by the Fed [failed](https://www.sciencedirect.com/science/article/abs/pii/S0304405X15001452) to stimulate discount window usage in the wake of the '08 Financial Crisis.

 ### Less breaches, less mortgage overpayment
 The foremost benefit to a destigmatized discount window would be to save homeowners money.
 Overnight yield spikes can drive a parallel shift in the yield curve.
 Given that most mortgages in Hong Kong reference the one-month HIBOR, homeowners would overpay.
 There were 37 days between 2019-20 with upward-sloping yield curves and HIBOR breaches simultaneously.
 I estimated that mortgage borrowers overpaid between US$15.1 million to US$92.4 million in interest across these days.[^6]